BestReviews is reader-supported and may earn an affiliate commission. Details

 The optics inside the telescope then focus that light onto a point, allowing you to see the object.
 Using a ring or dial on the telescope, you can adjust the focus and sharpen your view.
 Parts inside the eyepiece magnify the focal point, causing objects to appear closer than they really are.
 You can think of the eyepiece like a magnifying glass, as it works on similar principles.

-For amateur astronomers, three types of telescope designs exist: compound, reflector, and refractor.
+For amateur astronomers, five types of telescope designs exist: compound, reflector, refractor, Schmidt–Cassegrain and Maksutov-Cassegrain.
 Each has a similar look, but they all work a little differently.

 The eyepiece in a compound telescope is in the back.
 This design has two mirrors inside the telescope: one near the eyepiece and one at the front.
 The mirror in the front is combined with a lens.

 This is the most common design found on consumer-grade telescopes.
-A large lens at the front passes light through the tube toward a mirror in the eyepiece in the back of the tube.
+A large lens at the front passes light through the tube toward a mirror in the back of the tube.
 That light then travels into the eyepiece at the back of the tube.

 If clarity and sharpness sit high on your priority list, we recommend a refractor telescope.

-Granted, refractor telescopes sometimes suffer from chromatic aberration.
+Granted, refractor telescopes sometimes suffer from chromatic aberration due to their lens design.
 This usually manifests itself as a purple or green fringe around the objects.
-But this is a minor problem.

-As long as you have a refractor design telescope with a large aperture (and minimal light pollution), it can create some great image quality.
+As long as you have a refractor design telescope with a large aperture (and minimal light pollution), you can get a great view of the stars and planets.

-If you live in the city and must transport your telescope to locations where you can see the stars, the unit’s size matters.
-A reflector telescope is the lightest design available.
-A refractor telescope is the heaviest option; we recommend this type for people who don’t plan to move their telescope very much.
+If you live in the city and must transport your telescope to locations where you can see the stars, the unit’s portability matters.
+A reflector telescope is the lightest design available, refractor telescopes are generally the heaviest and compound telescopes are typically the bulkiest of the three.

 If you want to view “earth objects” (birds, wild animals) rather than the sky, a reflector telescope won’t work.
 We advise you to stick with a refractor or compound telescope design to view earth objects.

 Refractor telescopes feature an easy-to-use design with a well-placed eyepiece.
-The Barska Starwatcher and Meade Infinity units in our product list are both refractor designs that would suit beginners.
 A refractor telescope’s tube is fully sealed, which means it requires little to no maintenance.

 Compound telescopes are also relatively easy to use, and they require little maintenance.
 And because you can easily connect a computer to a compound unit for aiming the telescope, you’ll enjoy immediate success in finding stars and planets.